 Cowork or equivalent agent orchestration platform

-Defined signal weights agreed upon by leadership
+Signal weights agreed upon by leadership before the first run

 HRIS integration for headcount and org chart data

-Important: The Synthesizer Is Not a Legal Compliance Tool
+The Synthesizer Is Not a Compliance Tool

-Five Pitfalls That Sink Hiring Automation
+Five Failure Modes That Sink Hiring Automation

-Rules for Responsible Hiring Signal Synthesis
+Operating Rules for Responsible Synthesis

-Never let the synthesizer make the final decision
+Never let the synthesizer make the call

 Audit score normalization quarterly

-Update compensation benchmarks at least quarterly
+Refresh comp benchmarks at least quarterly

-What Changes When You Stop Guessing
+What Actually Changes When You Stop Guessing

 - What did every interviewer score, and where do they disagree?
 Pull the raw numbers, not the summary.